prasanthg3/Amazon_Scraper/README.md

 # Amazon-Scraper #
-amazon_scraper.py can be used to scrape data from Amazon.in's search results.
+amazon_scraper.py can be used to scrape product data from Amazon.in's search results.
 ## List of details scraped ##

 * ASIN